A posteriori error bounds for the block-Lanczos method for matrix function approximation: Introduction

 This optimality condition is well-known in the block size one case and implies that, for any block size $b$, block-Lanczos-FA is mathematically equivalent to the block-conjugate gradient algorithm \cite{oleary_80}.

-The optimality of block-Lanczos-FA also implies that the convergence of any single column of the block algorithm is strictly faster than the single-vector variant applied to the corresponding column (at least when measured with respect to $\|\cdot\|_{\vec{H} - z\vec{I}}$).
+The optimality of block-Lanczos-FA also implies that the convergence of any single column of the block algorithm is not slower than the single-vector variant applied to the corresponding column (at least when measured with respect to $\|\cdot\|_{\vec{H} - z\vec{I}}$).
 Indeed, the block algorithm is optimal over the block-Krylov subspace $\mathcal{K}_k(\vec{H},\vec{V})$, which contains the Krylov subspace $\mathcal{K}_k(\vec{H},\vec{v}_i)$, for any column $\vec{v}_i$ of $\vec{V}$.

-\begin{definition} For all $z\in\mathbb C$ where $\vec{H}-z\vec{I}$ and $\vec{T}-z\vec{I}$ are invertible, we respectively define the error and residual block vector $\err_k(z)$ and $\res_k(z)$ as
+\begin{definition} For all $z\in\mathbb C$ where $\vec{H}-z\vec{I}$ and $\vec{T}_k-z\vec{I}$ are invertible, we respectively define the error and residual block vector $\err_k(z)$ and $\res_k(z)$ as

 \end{definition}